nathan-contino/nathan-contino.github.io/_posts/2021-06-04-leadville-twin-lakes-turquoise-lake.markdown

 By the time we made it back, it was truly dark night, our bikes were totally covered in mud, and all I wanted was to curl up in my sleeping bag.
-Of course, we still had to set up the tend (it gets windy in Colorado, so I wasn't going to leave it out all day), wash the mud off of ourselves, lock up the bikes, and make dinner.
+Of course, we still had to set up the tent (it gets windy in Colorado, so I wasn't going to leave it out all day), wash the mud off of ourselves, lock up the bikes, and make dinner.
 But after 60 miles and 6,000 vertical feet, that just didn't seem like much work in comparison.